software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/README.md

 ### Fixing the bug

-The test fails because if `amount` value is high enough, because it is a `felt`, when it is interpreted as a signed number in range comparisons, it overflows.
+The test fails because `amount` has `felt` type so its value can be negative.
+If smallest possible `felt` value is substracted from `balance` it causes `felt` overflow.
 The solution, is to check if `amount` is a negative number in `withdraw`, and adjust `test_withdraw`
 appropriately: